Department and Facilities

 State-of-the-art Equipment & Facilities

-The Department of Cinema, Television, and Media Production maintain a large selection of state-of-the-art equipment, including multiple Mac labs running Adobe Creative Suite, a recently renovated control room, studio with a lighting grid containing both tungsten and LED lights, a mobile production truck, digital cinema cameras, and 4K documentary cameras.
+The Department of Cinema, Television, and Media Production maintain a large selection of state-of-the-art equipment, including multiple Mac labs running Adobe Creative Suite and Davinci Resolve, a recently renovated control room, studio with a lighting grid containing both tungsten and LED lights, a mobile production truck, digital cinema cameras, 4K documentary and 6K cinema cameras.

 Our experienced faculty assists students in translating their ideas into reality, producing both small-scale and large-scale productions in essentially all genres over the course of the program.
 Our state-of-the-art remote production trailer offers students the opportunity to produce live events such as sporting events, musical performances and other on-location events on KUTV.
 Students can also take part in a number of clubs that create original news and entertainment programming.